 Fixed-income securities are an essential part of many investors’ portfolios.
-Many consider them a low-risk investment option that provides a steady income stream through interest payments.
+Many consider them a low-risk investment option that provides a steady income stream.

 What Are Fixed Income Securities?

 Fixed-income securities have many names, with the most common being bonds.
 When you purchase bonds from a corporation or the government, you lend them your money.

 Types Of Fixed Income Securities

 These bills have a maturity period of less than one year and are a low-risk investment option for individuals and institutional investors.

 These securities carry more risk than government debt securities but less than corporate debt obligations.